-Shoreline (Bayhill Estate) Open Space Precinct Code Assessable Development Specific Outcomes Probable Solutions and cyclists with vehicles; (ii) maintain a high quality landscape and streetscape from along all road frontages. \$6.5 (1) Waste and recycling is managed to minimise impacts on the environment and nearby premises by - (a) locating waste and recycling storage areas to protect amenity and to provide safe manual handling of containers; (b) screening waste and recycling container storage areas from view; (c) providing for the cleansing of containers in a manner that does not cause adverse environmental impacts; (2) Uses and other development - (a) provide safe and efficient manoeuvring for waste collection vehicles; (b) ensure all bulk waste and recycling containers are serviced off-street and not on roads with public access; (c) ensure sufficient vertical clearance for container servicing; (d) ensure unobstructed access to containers by collection vehicles; (3) Waste and recycling storage is designed and located to - (a) provide adequate container volume to contain the waste and recyclables; (b) provide recycle containers in an equivalent or greater volume to waste containers; (c) provide a dedicated waste and recycling container storage area that is convenient and safe to use; (d) ensure containers are located on impermeable surfaces.
-P6.5 (1) No probable solution identified.
+Shoreline (Bayhill Estate) Open Space Precinct Code Assessable Development ne Dev - · \$6.5 Specific Outcomes and cyclists with vehicles; (ii) maintain a high quality landscape and streetscape from along all road frontages.
+(1) Waste and recycling is managed to minimise impacts on the environment and nearby premises by - (a) locating waste and recycling storage areas to protect amenity and to provide safe manual handling of containers; (b) screening waste and recycling container storage areas from view; (c) providing for the cleansing of containers in a manner that does not cause adverse environmental impacts; (2) Uses and other development - (a) provide safe and efficient manoeuvring for waste collection vehicles; (b) ensure all bulk waste and recycling containers are serviced off-street and not on roads with public access; (c) ensure sufficient vertical clearance for container P6.5 Probable Solutions (1) No probable solution identified.
 (2) No probable solution identified.
 (3) No probable solution identified.
 Editor's Note - Refer to Part 11 - Planning Scheme Policy 9 - Infrastructure Works - Chapter 16 - Waste Management for further information on waste and recycling container volume, storage, servicing, screening and cleansing.
-Refer to Part 8 - Division 1 - Access and Parking Code for waste collection vehicle servicing and manoeuvring assessment criteria. \$6.6 Community infrastructure is able to function effectively during and immediately after flood events.
+Refer to Part 8 - Division 1 - Access and Parking Code for waste collection vehicle servicing and manoeuvring assessment criteria. manoeuvring for waste collection vehicles; (b) ensure all bulk waste and recycling containers are serviced off-street and not on roads with public access; (c) ensure sufficient vertical S6.6 Community infrastructure is able to function effectively during and immediately after flood events.
 P6.6 Community infrastructure is located at or above the recommended flood levels in Table 1.